Propositional union closed team logics: Conclusion and further directions

-We have also proved the (uniform) interpolation property for all expressively complete team-based propositional logics (in some forgetful class) that satisfy the locality property.
-While our result is not new (as it follows from \cite{DAgostino19}) or surprising, our proof highlights particularly the role of locality property.
-We emphasized that the simple property of locality should never be taken for granted in the context of team semantics.
-The union closed team logics considered in this paper under strict semantics actually lack the locality property.
-Roughly speaking, the locality property and the interpolation property both decribe the redundant role of irrelevant variables.
-This similar flavor seems to suggest that these two properties may actually be connected.
-Is the locality property a necessarily condition for a logic admitting the interpolation property?
+We have also analyzed the locality property in union closed team logics.
+We stressed that this simple property should not be taken for granted in the context of team semantics.
+We gave examples to illustrate that the union closed team logics considered in this paper under strict semantics actually lack the locality property.
+We have also briefly discussed that the locality property can actually be decomposed into the upwards and downwards locality.
+While this distinction between upwards and downwards locality did not lead to new result in this paper, it is our hope that this distinction can inspire further research on locality.
+We have also discussed the connection between locality and interpolation.
+We reformulated the proof of the result in \cite{DAgostino19} that given locality, all expressively complete team-based propositional logics (in some forgetful class) enjoy uniform interpolation (\Cref{uni_interpo}).
+We highlighted the subtle but crucial role that the locality property play in the argument for this result.
+This then naturally raises the question whether locality is actually a presupposition for interpolation.
 The example we gave in \Cref{fail_interp_exam} is at least consistent with this idea.
-Further exploration is left as future work.
+A thorough investigation into the connection between locality and interpolation is left for future work.